Barbara Imperiali

-Barbara Imperiali (b.
-January 1, 1957) is a Professor of Biology and Chemistry at Massachusetts Institute of Technology and Affiliate Member of the Broad Institute.
-She is an elected member of the National Academy of Sciences and a Fellow of the Royal Society of Chemistry.
+Barbara Imperiali (born 1 January 1957) is a Professor of Biology and Chemistry at Massachusetts Institute of Technology and Affiliate Member of the Broad Institute.
+She is an elected member of the National Academy of Sciences and a Fellow of the Royal Society.

 Education and early career

-Imperiali was raised in England and attended the Southbank School in Caterham in Surrey, followed by Coloma Grammar School in Croydon where she specialized in studying the sciences.
+Barbara Imperiali was raised in England and attended the Southbank School in Caterham in Surrey, followed by Coloma Grammar School in Croydon where she specialized in studying the sciences.
 She received her Bachelor of Science in Medicinal Chemistry from the University College London in 1979.
 She attended Massachusetts Institute of Technology, where she received her Doctor of Philosophy in synthetic organic chemistry in 1983.
 She joined the lab of Satoru Masamune, working to develop and apply new techniques to synthesize a class of antibiotic chemicals known as ansamycin.
 As a postdoc in the Masamune lab she worked with the enzyme beta-ketothiolase.

 She did additional postdoctoral research at Brandeis University in the laboratory of Robert Abeles, where she received training in chemical biology designing, synthesizing, and evaluating peptide-based protease inhibitors.

 Research

-In 1986, Imperiali became an Assistant Professor at Carnegie Mellon University before moving her laboratory to California Institute of Technology in 1989.
+In 1986, Imperiali became an assistant professor at Carnegie Mellon University before moving her laboratory to California Institute of Technology in 1989.
 While at Caltech, she was influenced by the research of Dennis Dougherty, who was applying unnatural amino acid mutagenesis to understand interactions of ligand-gated membrane channels and receptors.
-Imperiali’s work became focused on problems at the chemistry–biology interface, using chemistry to better understand the structure and function of proteins in vivo.
+Imperiali's work became focused on problems at the chemistry–biology interface, using chemistry to better understand the structure and function of proteins in vivo.